Edward F. Gilman and Dennis G. Watson2

 Pest resistance: free of serious pests and diseases

 Eliminate major branches that will form embedded bark as early as possible.
-Save those that are oriented more horizontally, with stonger attachments to the trunk.
+Save those that are oriented more horizontally, with stronger attachments to the trunk.
 Keep them from growing larger than about half the trunk diameter by periodic thinning.

-African Tulip-Trees will grow rapidly in full sun on any soil of reasonable drainage and fertility.
+African tuliptrees will grow rapidly in full sun on any soil of reasonable drainage and fertility.
 Plants should be regularly watered until well-established and will then require little care.

 Propagation is by seed, softwood cuttings, or root suckers.